-Modern pacemakers consist of two parts.
-One part contains the battery and the electronics that control your heartbeat.
-The other part is one or more leads, which send electrical signals to your heart.
-Leads are small wires that run from the pulse generator to your heart muscle.
+Modern pacemakers have two parts.
+One part, called the pulse generator, contains the battery and the electronics that control your heartbeat.
+The other part is one or more leads to send electrical signals to your heart.
+Leads are small wires that run from the pulse generator to your heart.

 Pacemakers generally treat two types of arrhythmias:

-There are also special types of pacemakers called biventricular pacemakers, or bivents.
-A person may need one of these pacemakers if they have severe heart failure.
-They make the two sides of the heart beat in sync.
-This is also known as cardiac resynchronization therapy (CRT).
+Some people need a special type of pacemaker called a biventricular pacemaker, or bivent.
+You may need a bivent if you have severe heart failure.
+A bivent makes the two sides of the heart beat in sync.
+This is known as cardiac resynchronization therapy (CRT).

 You need a pacemaker if your heart is pumping too quickly or slowly.
-In either case, the body doesn’t get enough blood.
+In either case, your body doesn’t get enough blood.
 This can cause: